 Spanish-Style Tuna Deviled Eggs

 Make it a tapas night with these Spanish-style deviled eggs.
 Las Hermanas Pimentón de La Vera DOP adds a nuanced smokiness that pairs beautifully with the richness of the eggs and the delicate brininess of Conservas Ortiz Bonito del Norte Tuna.
-Garnish with Spanish anchovies or organic piparra peppers for a true tapas experience.
+Garnish with Spanish piparra peppers for a true tapas experience and add a splash of brine for an extra punch.

 Ingredients